-Douglas Snauffer is an Ohio-based author, journalist, media consultant and filmmaker.
-As a child, he expressed a deep interest in the arts, and later studied English and Communications at Stark State College and Kent State University.
-He spent several years writing for The Free Press Herald (a biweekly newspaper in Canton, Ohio) and The Akron Beacon Journal.
-Although Doug wrote on a number of topics -- news, sports, crime, human interest, and religion -- his primary interest was in the field of entertainment.
+Douglas Snauffer is an author, journalist, media consultant and filmmaker.
+As a child, he expressed a deep interest in the arts, and later studied English and Communications at Kent State University.
+He was then hired by the Akron Beacon Journal and spent four years writing human interest stories for the paper.
+He also found time to write TV and movie reviews, as well as the occasional celebrity profile.

-After returning to Ohio, Doug began to write a series of nonfiction books about the television industry: Crime Television (Praeger, 2006), The Show Must Go On (McFarland, 2008), and Prime Time Soap Operas (Praeger, 2009), and Finales (Syracus University Press, 2018).
+After returning to Ohio, Doug began to write a series of nonfiction books about the television industry: Crime Television (Praeger, 2006), The Show Must Go On (McFarland, 2008), Prime Time Soap Operas (Praeger, 2009), and Finales (Syracus University Press, 2018).
 He also edited the autobiography of television producer Cy Chermak, The Showrunner: An Insider's Guide To Successful TV Production (Jacobs Brown Press, 2017), and is currently at work on a biography of the late, legendary TV producer Glen A. Larson, creator of such programs as Battlestar Galactica, Magnum, P.I., The Fall Guy, and Knight Rider.